-Reduce Inflammation and Pain With Integrative Dry Needling
+Reduce Inflammation with Dry Needling

-Dry Needling therapy is increasing in popularity as more individuals are experiencing the benefit of this ground-breaking modality for pain relief and inflammation.
+Dry Needling therapy is increasing in popularity as more individuals are experiencing the benefit of this ground-breaking modality for pain relief and reducing inflammation.
 One of the main goals of dry needling is to restore movement.
 As a physical therapist, my main job is to restore movement and function, and I use several manual therapy tools to accomplish this.

 There are physiological and cellular changes that occur when a needle is inserted into deeper structures:

 1) There is a local response at the site of the needle.
 When a needle is inserted into the tissue, CGRP (calcitonin gene-related peptide) is released, promoting vasodilation and the formation of new blood vessels.
 This is a key component in the REPAIR process after injury and why we recommend a dry needling session AFTER an athletic event, such as a marathon or competition, and/or immediately after an injury.